avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q3 - 1 point

-Are the mean and covariance of the prior in 1a) reported?
+In 1a), are the mean and covariance of the prior reported?

 - Not reported
 - Yes, but they are not ...